Rise to Success: Career Highlights of Arnold Schwarzenegger

 In 1990, Arnold Schwarzenegger famously introduced the first episode of the Milton Friedman hosted PBS series "Free to Choose".

-1990: Starred in Total Recall and Kindergarten Cop, directed Tales from the Crypt
+1990: Starred in Total Recall and Kindergarten Cop and directed Tales from the Crypt

 1990: Starring in "Total Recall" and "Kindergarten Cop"

-In 1990, Arnold Schwarzenegger starred in the films "Total Recall" and "Kindergarten Cop".
+In 1990, Arnold Schwarzenegger starred in the action film "Total Recall" and the comedy film "Kindergarten Cop".

-In 1990, Arnold Schwarzenegger was appointed chairman of the President's Council on Physical Fitness and Sports by President Bush, serving until 1993.
+In 1990, Arnold Schwarzenegger's first political appointment was as chairman of the President's Council on Physical Fitness and Sports, nominated by President Bush.

-In 2005, Schwarzenegger issued an executive order calling to reduce greenhouse gases to 80 percent below 1990 levels by 2050.
+In 1990, The California Global Warming Solutions Act of 2006 plans to reduce California's emissions by 25 percent to 1990s levels by 2020 and Schwarzenegger issued an executive order calling to reduce greenhouse gases to 80 percent below 1990 levels by 2050.

 1991: Purchased the rights to Pumping Iron

-In 1991, Arnold Schwarzenegger starred in "Terminator 2: Judgment Day".
+In 1991, Arnold Schwarzenegger reprised his role in "Terminator 2: Judgment Day", which became the highest-grossing film of the year.

-In 1991, Lee Haney won his eighth consecutive Mr. Olympia title, breaking Arnold Schwarzenegger's previous record.
+In 1991, Lee Haney won his eighth consecutive Mr. Olympia title, breaking Arnold Schwarzenegger's previous record of seven wins.

-In 1991/2, during his tenure as the Chairmen of the President's Council on Sports, Fitness, and Nutrition Arnold Schwarzenegger obtained his Austrian Army M47 Patton tank, and rode a Harley-Davidson Fat Boy.
+In 1991/1992, while serving as Chairman of the President's Council on Sports, Fitness, and Nutrition, Arnold Schwarzenegger obtained his Austrian Army M47 Patton tank (331) and also rode a Harley-Davidson Fat Boy.

 1992: Opened Schatzi On Main restaurant